matteoferla/DirEvo_tools/readme.md

 Mutanalyst is using JS still.
 Not Ajax.

 ## other
-> Scheme 19c and 20c in QQC are incomplete!!
+* Scheme 19c and 20c in QQC are incomplete!!
-> js of misc for codon has error due to staticmethod being called... changed the static methods fom QQC.
+* js of misc for codon has error due to staticmethod being called... changed the static methods fom QQC.
-> GlueIT in pt needs js to change the number of codons.
+* GlueIT in pt needs js to change the number of codons.
-> Glue needs a switch like Pedel
+* Glue needs a switch like Pedel
+* URL query string needs to be integrated
+* make size responsive.
+* https damn it